devopsguytm/image-promotion/README.md

 ![IBM](images/start-stage-pipeline.png?raw=true "IBM")

-2. Check the PipelineRun that the Strapi image was promoted (pushed) to `PRODUCTION` cluster:
+2. Check in the `pipelineRun` logs that that the Strapi image was promoted (pushed) to the production cluster:

 ![IBM](images/step-promote.png?raw=true "IBM")